-Strand Algorithmic Th nink and Programming

-Торіс Modularity

-ATP.M.4.a Decordown) the steps r mpose (i.e., break Expectations for Learning

-traction) into precise LEARNING PROGRESSION

-sequences of ins an algorithm. tructions to design In grade 3, students experienced decomposing abstractions into sequences to design algorithms.
+Strand Algorithmic Think and Programming Торіс Modularity ATP.M.4.a Decompose (i.e., break down) the steps needed or not needed (i.e., abstraction) into precise sequences of instructions to design an algorithm.
+Expectations for Learning LEARNING PROGRESSION In grade 3, students experienced decomposing abstractions into sequences to design algorithms.
 In grade 4, students continue to refine the decomposition, abstraction and algorithm creation process.
 In grade 5, students will begin to compare and refine multiple algorithms for efficiency.

-IMPORTANT CONCEPTS

-Modularity refers to components of programs that complete a procedure or task.
-Modules within a program may need to be evaluated, refined and/or copied

-KEY SKILL/PROCEDURES

-• Utilize logical patterns of progression within an algorithm to make the best use of a series of steps to decompose the algorithm into functional sections

-Regroup or redesign sets of a decomposed algorithm in order to modify the result of the algorithm Determine if the logic of an algorithm requires decomposition or abstraction Utilize pseudocode and flow charts as related to the algorithm
+IMPORTANT CONCEPTS Modularity refers to components of programs that complete a procedure or task.
+Modules within a program may need to be evaluated, refined and/or copied.
+KEY SKILL/PROCEDURES Utilize logical patterns of progression within an algorithm to make the best use of a series of steps to decompose the algorithm into functional sections.
+Regroup or redesign sets of a decomposed algorithm to modify the result of the algorithm.
+Determine if the logic of an algorithm requires decomposition or abstraction.
+Utilize pseudocode and flow charts as related to the algorithm.
+Content Elaborations CLARIFICATIONS Processes of logical thought should include the dissection of a whole into its parts.

-Content Elaborations

-CLARIFICATIONS

-Processes of logical thought should include dissection of a whole to its parts.
 Solve smaller sections of a larger equation to determine its functionality toward the end goal.
 Ensure that sets of instructions include all needed parts to modify the result to reach the end goal.
-This can be written in code, pseudocode, real language, or flowcharts related to the language of the algorithm.

-CONTENT FOCUS

-The focus is on students using computational thinking as they work through an algorithm and then breaking an algorithm into its smaller components (i.e., parts) and logically determining if an error has occurred somewhere within an algorithm.

-Strand Algorithmic Tl hink and Programming Торіс Modularity COMPUTER SCIENCE PRACTICES Practice 3.
+This can be written in code, pseudocode, real language or flowcharts related to the language of the algorithm.
+CONTENT FOCUS The focus is on students using computational thinking as they work through an algorithm and then breaking an algorithm into its smaller components (i.e., parts) and logically determining if an error has occurred somewhere within an algorithm.
+COMPUTER SCIENCE PRACTICES Practice 3.
 Recognizing and Defining Computational Problems 2.
 Decompose complex real-world problems into manageable subproblems that could integrate existing solutions or procedures.

-Practice 4.
+Strand Algorithmic Algorithmic Think and Programming Торіс Modularity Practice 4.
 Developing and Using Abstractions 3.
-Create modules and develop points of interaction that can apply to multiple situation and reduce complexity.
+Create modules and develop points of interaction that can apply to multiple situations and reduce complexity.
 Practice 7.
 Communicating about Computing 1.
 Select, organize and interpret large data sets from multiple sources to support a claim.

+Strand Algorithmic - Think and Programming

+Торіс Program Dev velopment

-Strand Algorithmic Th nink and Programming Торіс Program Deve lopment a design process to Expectations for Learning plan and develop addresses a mul LEARNING PROGRESSION In grade 3, students began to design and create a program to solve a problem.
+e a design process elop a program a Expectations for Learning LEARNING PROGRESSION In grade 3, students began to design and create a program to solve a problem.
 In grade 4, students design and create a program for a multi-step problem.
 In grade 5, students will design and create a program that addresses a multi-step problem and the preferences of the end user.
-IMPORTANT CONCEPTS A flow chart is one type of organizational tool that can be used to plan a program considering the sequence of its features An algorithm can be used to plan a program Programs can execute multiple steps KEY SKILL/PROCEDURES Design a program that can solve a problem Use the design process when planning a program Create a program for a multi-step problem Content Elaborations CLARIFICATIONS Programs can be designed in a plugged (i.e., using a computer) or unplugged environment (i.e., not using a computer).
+IMPORTANT CONCEPTS • A flow chart is one type of organizational tool that can be used to plan a program considering the sequence of its features. • An algorithm can be used to plan a program. • Programs can execute multiple steps.
+KEY SKILL/PROCEDURES • Design a program that can solve a problem. • Use the design process when planning a program. • Create a program for a multi-step problem.
+Content Elaborations CLARIFICATIONS Programs can be designed in a plugged (i.e., using a computer) or unplugged environment (i.e., not using a computer).
 Programs can be designed using a block-based environment.
-Multi-step problems will ask the user to complete 2 or more tasks.
+Multi-step problems will ask the user to complete two or more tasks.
 A flow chart is a type of organizational tool that can be used to plan a program.
-CONTENT FOCUS The focus is on designing a program that can solve a problem with 2 or 3 steps.
+CONTENT FOCUS The focus is on designing a program that can solve a problem with two or three steps.